qiibee/slate/source/index.html.md

 * live - Base url: `https://api.qiibee.com`

-The `sandbox` environment is to be used for testing your code under conditions that replicate the `production` environment but using tokens that are not backed by real value, to avoid any risk of loss of funds and to detect software bugs early.
+The `sandbox` environment is to be used for testing your code under conditions that replicate the `live` environment but using tokens that are not backed by real value, to avoid any risk of loss of funds and to detect software bugs early.

 The `live` environment is to be used to run your production application.